-The NEOS Server offers
+The NEOS Server offers BARON for the solution

-in GAMS format.
+or GAMS format.

 BARON is a computational system for solving nonconvex optimization problems

 to global optimality.
 Purely continuous, purely integer, and mixed-integer

 nonlinear problems can be solved with the software.
 The Branch And

 Reduce Optimization Navigator derives its name from combining

 constraint propagation, interval analysis, and duality in its reduce arsenal

 with enhanced branch and bound concepts as it winds its way through the